MrFriendCS/MrFriendCS.github.io/h-cs/ddd/H-DDD-Computed-Values/index2.md

 The table called Table1 stores the test results of several pupils.

-1. Use a SQL query to add 1 to each of the test 3 results.
+1. Update the records using a SQL query to add 1 to each of the test 3 results.

 ## Table: Table2